 If a build fails, we say whether it was a deploy or Gatekeeper (test) failure and on which environment the failure occurred.
 We also provide a link to view detailed results.

 When You Have Something Good, Share It

 As we added Spacepods functionality to SpaceBot, some of the same features were added to our command line interface to support a different way of interacting with Spacepods.
-Learn more about that in our upcoming post on the Spacepods CLI.
+Learn more about that in our post on the Spacepods CLI.